New York Pizzas Getting Better in Bangkok

 Over time, restaurants serving Napoli or Neopolitan-style pizza—or as I like to call them, fancy pizzas—began to appear as well.
 Many casual Italian dining spots, often opened by foreigners, became popular, especially throughout Bangkok and Pattaya.

-Even a famous NYC Neapolitan pizza restaurant Roberta’s tossed their hat into the pizza ring in Bangkok!
-I haven’t had a chance to review them yet, but it’s on my calendar book after I lose a few pounds.
+Even a famous NYC Neapolitan pizza restaurant Roberta’s tossed dough into the pizza ring in Bangkok!
+I haven’t had a chance to review them yet.
+But it’s on my calendar after I lose a few pounds.

 If I remember correctly, I found SOHO Pizza through an advert on my Facebook feed.
-It looked legit with the classic New York style slice appearance.
-They sold pizza by the slice like they do in parts of America.
+It looked legit with the classic New York slice appearance.
+They sold pizza by the slice as they do in parts of America.
 And they had the name SOHO in it.

 Soho (South of Houston Street) is one of those fancy-schmancy neighborhoods in lower Manhattan, with many popular old-school pizzerias dotted throughout the area.